waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **(Route 32 & Dark Cave Violet Entrance):** Impassable from above.
 You cannot move DOWN from a FLOOR tile onto a FLOOR_UP_WALL tile.
 (Verified by manual test on Route 32 at (7, 75) and by pathing failure in Dark Cave at (2, 16)).
 - **HEADBUTT_TREE**: Impassable.
 (Verified by observation)
 - **INCENSE_BURNER**: Impassable.
 (Verified by observation in Kurt's House)
 - **LADDER**: A complex warp with directional activation.
 To descend from 1F to B1F, I moved onto the ladder at (5, 19).
-To ascend from B1F to 1F, I moved DOWN from (7, 18) onto the ladder at (7, 19).
+The method to ascend is unconfirmed.
+My previous note was incorrect.
+Hypothesis: To ascend from B1F to 1F, I must stand on the tile above the ladder (7, 18) and press 'Down'.
+This needs to be tested.
 Simple interaction (pressing A or a direction while standing on it) does not work.
-(Verified)
+(Partially verified, ascending method is unverified)
 - **LEDGE_HOP_DOWN/LEFT/RIGHT**: One-way traversal.
 - **LONG_GRASS**: Traversable, contains wild Pokémon.
 (Verified by encounters on Route 30)
 - **MART_SHELF**: Impassable.
 (Verified by pathfinder consistently treating it as a wall)